ALSC announces winners of 2015 Bound to Stay Bound Books, Melcher Scholarships

 ALSC, a division of the ALA, is the world’s largest organization dedicated to the support and enhancement of library service to children.
 With a network of more than 4,000 children’s and youth librarians, literature experts, publishers and educational faculty, ALSC is committed to creating a better future for children through libraries.
 To learn more about ALSC, visit ALSC’s website at www.ala.org/alsc.

-The 2014 ALSC Scholarship Committee includes: Miriam Lang Budin, chair, Chappaqua (N.Y.)
-Library; Susan Z. Melcher, Louisville, Ky.; Lauren Mary Anduri, Oakland Public Library, Calif.; Rebecca K. Jackman, New Providence Middle School, Tenn.; Heather L. Maneiro, Minnesota State University-Moorhead, Minn.
+The 2015 ALSC Scholarship Committee includes: Miriam Lang Budin, chair, Chappaqua (New York) Library; Lauren Mary Anduri, Oakland Public Library, California; Rebecca K. Jackman, New Providence Middle School, Tennessee; Heather L. Maneiro, The University of North Carolina at Chapel Hill; Miriam Medow, Oakland Public Library, California.